Midvalley Express: Murray

-MVX will begin its route at Murray Central station, with its connections to the Red and Blue TRAX lines and FrontRunner at Murray Central station in an expanded bus bay.
-It will exit at the intersection of Cottonwood Street and 100 West, turning north onto Cottonwood Street.
-It will continue by turning west onto Vine Street.
-After crossing over the railroad tracks, it will reach the Vine Street stop on the western side of the intersection with Commerce Drive.
-From there it will cross over Interstate 15 and turn north onto Murray Boulevard, and reach the next stop at approximately 5030 South on Murray Boulevard.
-After continuing north, it will use 4800 South/Murray Taylorsville Road to turn east and cross the Jordan River and the Jordan River Parkway Trail.
+MVX begins its route at Murray Central station, with connections to the Red and Blue TRAX lines and FrontRunner, in the southernmost bus bay, Bay A. It leaves the bus-only loop using the southern exit at the intersection of Cottonwood Street and 100 West, turning north onto Cottonwood Street.
+It continues north on Cottonwood Street until reaching the intersection with Vine Street, where it turns west.
+After crossing the intersection with 300 West/Commerce Drive, it reaches the Vine Street station.
+From there, it crosses over Interstate 15 and turns north onto Murray Boulevard, reaching the Murray Boulevard station at approximately 5030 South.
+Continuing north, it turns west onto 4800 South/Murray-Taylorsville Road where it crosses the Jordan River and Jordan River Parkway Trail.